Mc-Zen/Matrix/README.md

 # Matrix for C++

-A tiny C++20 general-purpose library for dense, fixed-size matrices (and vectors) with no dependencies.
+A tiny C++20 general-purpose library for dense, fixed-size and dynamically-sized matrices with no dependencies (other than `std`).
 It makes use of C++20s concepts to enable special features such as norm for vectors and many more.

 __View the full documentation at [https://mc-zen.github.io/Matrix/](https://mc-zen.github.io/Matrix/)__